MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsAppSetupPolicy.md

 ### Example 1

-Create a new TeamsAppSetupPolicy,if no parameters are specified, the Global Policy configuration is used by default.
+Create a new TeamsAppSetupPolicy, if no parameters are specified, the Global Policy configuration is used by default.

 ```powershell
 $identity = "New-TestTeamsAppSetupPolicy" + (Get-Date -Format FileDateTimeUniversal)
 New-CsTeamsAppSetupPolicy -Identity $identity